stdecker/Oroboros-O2K-Analysis/README.md

 ![](Images/Excel_Instructions.png)

 The information and averages should automatically be calculated into formats that can be pulled for further analysis.

-I will be posting my R code for my analysis.
+# R code
+This R code is for fast processing and visualization of Oroboros data.
+I have only made code that will analyze the protocols I frequently use, however I will be developing more as I develop new protocols.